MHuiG/MiniValine/README.md

   Options:

-  * `false` Close MathJax initialization.
+  * `false` Close MathJax.
   * `true` Support MathJax@2 initialization.
   * `2` Support MathJax@2 initialization.
   * `3` Support MathJax@3 initialization.

   The above is the initialization operation of integrating MathJax in MiniValine.
-  If MathJax is loaded on your page, please select `false`.
+  If MathJax is loaded on your page, MiniValine will use MathJax with the page loaded.

 - **md** `Boolean`